 3. Save Big at the Grocery Store by Knowing Where to Look

 Start by walking around the perimeter of the grocery store.
-This is where the basics, such as produce and meats, are located.
+This is where the basics, such as produce, dairy, and meats are located.
 If you skip processed foods, you’re paying less and eating healthier.
 When you do need packaged items, look up and down — the lower and upper shelves away from eye-level usually contain less expensive brands.

 Take your phone with you when you shop.
 Use online coupons to save more and compare prices.
 If you find a lower price at a competitor, many stores will match the price, saving you even more money.

-Check with your company to see if it offers a retirement account where the employer will match a certain percentage of pre-tax earnings, automatically taken out of the employee’s paycheck each month.
-A typical contribution match will be around 3% to 6% of an employee’s salary.
+Check with your company to see if it offers an employer match for any contributions you make into a retirement account.
+Typically, a certain percentage of pre-tax earnings will be automatically taken out of the employee’s paycheck each month.
+Employers commonly offer this program, matching, on average, 3%-6% of an employee’s salary.